Introduction to Heat Protectant

 Step-by-Step Application Guide

-- Apply a small amount of this evenly (mid-length to ends).
+- Apply a little of this to the mid-lengths to ends.

 Mistakes to Avoid

-- Skipping application on dry hair before straightening.
+- Not applying on dry hair prior to straightening.

-- Not waiting a few seconds before styling.
+- Their not waiting a few seconds before styling

 Protecting Your Hair: A Guide to Choosing the Right Heat Protectant